Raid-Training-Initiative/RTI/text/main/faq.md

 You must be able to listen during an RTI run.
 Talking is not required but is encouraged.
 _ _
 `[6] Do I need to be in the in-game guild to join your raids?` No!
 You can join our raids without being in our in-game guild.
-However, if you want to be part of the guild, check out #guild_join_requests.
+However, if you want a spot in the in-game guild, check out #guild_join_requests.
 _ _
 `[7] Can I run my own homebrew offmeta build?`
 Our default stance is no; we expect you to bring a character with a meta build into our training runs.
 You can easily check what the meta builds are from the Snow Crows website: <https://snowcrows.com/>